Embedded Trefftz discontinuous Galerkin methods: The method

 With these definitions, the analogue to $\bW$ from \cref{sec:method1}, i.e. the matrix that can be used to numerically extract the weak Trefftz space, becomes for $j=1,...,N$ and $i=1,...,\tilde{N} =\dim V^{\bq}( \mathcal{T}_h )$ and $\{\psi_i\}$ a basis for $V^{\bq}( \mathcal{T}_h )$

 In \cref{sec:implW} we present a slightly more convenient version (with the same kernel) that we also used in the numerical examples in this manuscript.

 \begin{remark}[Consistency with \cref{sec:method1}] We recover the Trefftz method from \cref{sec:method1} if we choose $V^\bq=\calL V^{p}$.
-For instance for $\calL = -\Delta$ we can choose $V^\bq=\Delta V^p=V^{p-2}$.
-From the constant coefficient case treated in \cref{sec:method1}, it becomes clear that larger values in $\bq$ would make the space smaller than the Trefftz space, which results in a loss of approximation quality. \end{remark}
+For instance for $\calL = -\Delta$ we can choose $V^\bq=\Delta V^p=V^{p-2}$. \rv{From the constant coefficient case treated in \cref{sec:method1}, it becomes clear that smaller values in $\bq$ would make the space larger than the Trefftz space, resulting in a sub-optimal reduction of the space.} \end{remark}

 \begin{remark}[Quasi-Trefftz] In \cite{qtrefftz} weak Trefftz spaces have been used to treat the acoustic wave equation with smooth coefficients, we recall the quasi-Trefftz spaces used there in \eqref{eq:QT}.
 We recover this quasi-Trefftz method if we replace $\Pi$ in \eqref{eq:weakTspace} with a Taylor polynomial expansion of order $p-1$ in the element center. \end{remark}